 Simple IRA Withdrawal Calculations

-People often think about tapping into their retirement savings when money gets tight.
-Sometimes withdrawing money from a tax-deferred retirement plan can prevent a financial disaster, but taking an early distribution comes with stiff taxes and penalties.
+People often think about tapping into their retirement savings when money gets tight or emergencies arise.
+Sometimes withdrawing money from a tax-deferred retirement plan can indeed prevent a financial disaster, but taking an early retirement plan withdrawal comes with stiff taxes and penalties.

 Early Distribution Penalties